 Additional disclosure of the Company's material documents, information circular, material change reports, new release, and other information can be obtained on SEDAR at www.sedar.com.

 APPROVAL

-The board of Directors of the Company has approved the disclosure contained in this Management Discussion and Analysis.
+The Audit Committee of the Company has approved the disclosure contained in this Management Discussion and Analysis.
 A copy will be provided to anyone who requests it.